Explore the medications listed in our database.

 Dependence: As with other opioid medications, physical dependence can occur when this medication is taken for long periods of time.
 This is not the same as addiction.
 Misuse of this medication is not usually a problem when it is used appropriately to treat pain.
 Consult your doctor if you have any questions.

-Do not stop using fentanyl tablets suddenly since withdrawal symptoms may occur.
-These symptoms include nausea, vomiting, diarrhea, shivering, and anxiety.
+Do not stop using fentanyl tablets suddenly, since withdrawal symptoms may occur.
+These symptoms include nausea, vomiting, body aches, diarrhea, shivering, and anxiety.
 Your doctor will advise you on how to safely stop taking fentanyl tablets.

 It is important to tell your doctor if you, or a family member, have ever been dependent on or misused alcohol, prescription medications, or street drugs.